Can You Bring Your Dog to Vote? Everything You Need to Know · Kinship

 Laura Bradley

 Laura is a New York-based experienced writer and mom of two rescue pups.
+Her work has appeared in Slate, Vanity Fair, Daily Beast, The Washington Post, The Atlantic, Yahoo!
+News, Vulture, Grazia Magazine, and more.
 When she is not writing or walking the pooches, you will probably find her in the community garden.